pik-copan/pyunicorn/README.rst

 Dependencies
 ------------
 ``pyunicorn`` is written in Python 3.7.
-The software is quite flexible, we have it running on Linux and MacOSX machines, the institute's IBM iDataPlex cluster and even on Windows.
-It relies on the following open source or freely available packages which have to be installed on your machine.
+The software is written and tested on Linux.
+It should work on other systems but installation might be more complicated (see instructions below). ``pyunicorn`` relies on the following open source or freely available packages which have to be installed on your machine.

 Required:
   - `Numpy <http://www.numpy.org/>`_ 1.14+